What Is Groundhog Day? Spiritual Messages From the Day and Movie

 Pennsylvania Dutch Memories, Food, and Art

 If the Pennsylvania Dutch are German, how did they get called Dutch?
-Simply this, the German word for German is Deutsch.
+It's simple, the German word for German is Deutsch.
 These German-speaking settlers were originally called Pennsylvania Deutsch.
 This got simplified to Pennsylvania Dutch.
 Many Pennsylvania Dutch people kept traditional farms and continued to speak German for generations.

 They also make great food.
-I grew up in Philadelphia and learned to enjoy these treats: German chocolate cake; Dutch apple pie; wonderful cheeses; Lebanon Bologna (from Lebanon, PA).
-If you get to Philadelphia, check them out at the Reading Market in the old train station that brought these goodies in from Reading, PA, the shipping center of the farm country.
+I grew up in Philadelphia and learned to enjoy these treats: German chocolate cake, Dutch apple pie, wonderful cheeses, and Lebanon Bologna (from Lebanon, PA).
+If you go to Philadelphia, check them out at the Reading Market in the old train station that brought these goodies in from Reading, PA, the shipping center of the farm country.

-The Pennsylvania Dutch are also famous for their blacksmith work and for Hex Signs, colorful geometric and floral designs often symmetrical and painted on a circular board to hang over the doors of barns and houses to bring good luck and ward away evil.
+The Pennsylvania Dutch are also famous for their blacksmith work and for hex signs, colorful geometric and floral designs that are often symmetrical and painted on a circular board to hang over the doors of barns and houses to bring good luck and ward away evil.